auditdrivencrypto/secure-channel/draft.md

 # Protocol Draft 1

 Alice wants to connect to Bob and communicate privately.
-Also, we want to realize _all_ the [desireable properties for a secure channel](./properties.md).
+Also, we want to realize _all_ the [desireable properties for a secret handshake](./properties.md).
 This protocol is inspired by [curvecp](./prior-art.md#curvecp) but avoid the [problems with curvecp](./prior-art.md#conclusion)

 This also differs from curvecp in that it is intended to function as a layer on top of a reliable tcp-like connection, instead of a UDP protocol.
 Although curvecp does solve some tcp problems by using udp, for my usecase I require the ability to encrypt connections over an arbitrary reliable duplex stream (in particular over tcp, but potentially over other protocols too)